ghattisu/AC215_Bloodwise/llm/README.md

 - Make sure you are inside the `llm` folder and open a terminal at this location
 - Run `sh docker-shell.sh`

+## Download Documents
+`python cli.py --download`

+This will:
+* Download txt files of the blood test related documents from GCS bucket

 ## Chunk Documents
 `python cli.py --chunk`